-- 1. As a surgical procedure in the operating room performed by a vascular or general surgeon.
+- As a surgical procedure in the operating room performed by a vascular or general surgeon.
 These insertions may be done using an open incision and surgical dissection (laparotomy) or a laparoscopic/minimally invasive technique.
-Both are done as same day or short stay (1-2 day post-operative stay) procedures and under a general anaesthetic. - 2.
-As a "bedside" (non-surgical) procedure1 in a non-surgical setting performed by a physician who has had special training.
-May be done using a (i) trocar, rigid catheter and guide wire (Seldinger technique); or (ii) preassembled cannula with trocar and a spiral sheath (Quill) and peritoneoscope (Y-Tec technique).
+Both are done as same day or short stay (1 - 2 day post-operative stay) procedures and under a general anaesthetic. - 2.
+As a "bedside" (non-surgical) procedure in a non-surgical setting performed by a physician who has had special training.
+May be done using a (i) trocar, rigid catheter and guide wire (Seldinger technique), either via anatomical landmarks or under ultrasound guidance; or(ii) preassembled cannula with trocar and a spiral sheath (Quill) and peritoneoscope (Y-Tec technique).
 Both are done as outpatient procedures and may involve an overnight stay.
 Procedures are done using a local anaesthetic +/- an oral anti-anxiety agent, narcotic or conscious sedation.